 The Salesforce Dreamforce isn’t only a must-attend tech event each year.
 It’s also generally a raucous good time—look no further than last year’s event for proof.
 Though solid details for 2019 have not been announced, you’re sure to have plenty of access to hands-on demos and opportunities to prospect.
 If you’re still having trouble convincing your boss to approve the budget, they’ll even help by providing a template letter to justify your trip with demonstrable ROI.

-Wine and dine: Impress your prospects with one of the best views in SF at The View Lounge.
+Wine and dine: Drive lead generation through events with one of the best views in SF at The View Lounge.
 Located at the top of the Marriott Marquis, this spot offers stunning views of the City by the Bay, as well as hand-crafted cocktails, small plates, and a sophisticated atmosphere.